Where there’s traffic, there’s hope.

 Medium exactly matches organic

-That’s how Google Analytics knows what traffic to put in the “organic search” default channel group in the Traffic acquisition report.
+That’s how Google Analytics knows what traffic to put in the “organic search” primary channel group in the Traffic acquisition report.

-You can check Google Search Console to see what percentage of your organic traffic were for branded (navigational) queries, as in your company name.
+You can check Google Search Console or any SEO tool to see what percentage of your organic traffic were for branded (navigational) queries, as in your company name.

 Stroke!
 Stroke!
 Stroke!